sweattep/ancient_quotes/README.md

 >Envy and wrath shorten the life, and carefulness bringeth age before the time.
 A cheerful and good heart will have a care of his meat and diet.

 >He created me from the beginning before the world, and I shall never fail.

+>But the midwives feared Elohim, and did not do as the sovereign of Mitsrayim commanded them, and kept the male children alive.